Connecting with our spirit.

 Some of us don't understand what that spirit is.
 They sit in their urban areas, in their skyscrapers, driving past tons and tons of garbage in the ditches, garbage in the rivers and pollution in the air.
 Preaching about environmental control, civic duties and government responsibility.
 But what about spiritual responsibility?

 To deny any aspect of the spiritual world to anyone, regardless of their culture, biology or location, is to deny spirit.
 The spiritual world is one, and exists within each and every one of us as well as the universe around us.
 When we preach "cultural appropriation" and tell others how they HAVE to believe based on their skin color, we are projecting racism, prejudice and taking away individual's rights to feel and the freedom of religion.
-To tell someone that they have to believe in the spirit world in a particular way is blasphemy and egotistical.
+To tell someone that they have to believe in the spirit world in a particular way is egotistical.

 Connecting with the spirit world around us.